-Kresge gives $20M for education
+Kresge pledges $20M for early education in Detroit

 Jewell Jones has few memories of his time as a preschooler at Head Start: climbing on the play-scape, riding a bike, nap time, snacks.